-SCHOOL HISTORY
+CAMPUS HISTORY

-The Tampa campus was formerly known as Tampa College.
+The Tampa campus was originally known as Tampa College.
 Founded in 1890, Tampa College is the oldest business college in the state.
-It became Florida Metropolitan University in 1996 and then Everest University in 2007.
-The name ultimately changed to Altierus Career College in August 2017.
-In February 2015, Zenith Education Group purchased the school from Corinthian Colleges, Inc. and transitioned it from a for-profit college into a dynamic nonprofit learning institution.
+It became Florida Metropolitan University in 1996 and then became Everest University in 2007.
+In February 2015, Zenith Education Group purchased the College and transitioned it from a for-profit college into a dynamic non-profit learning institution.
+The College's name changed to Altierus Career College in August 2017.